Council for Christian Colleges and Universities: Membership

 CCCU institutions are accredited, comprehensive colleges and universities whose missions are Christ-centered and rooted in the historic Christian faith.
 Most also have curricula rooted in the arts and sciences.
-The CCCU’s mission is to advance the cause of Christ-centered higher education and to help our institutions transform lives by faithfully relating scholarship and service to biblical truth.
 Member institutions are divided into four major categories depending on type of institution, agreement the council's defining commitments, and geographical location.

 In 2016, the organization adopted a membership policy that contains a clause affirming its commitment to heterosexual Christian marriage.
 The policy defined six criteria according to which affiliated schools would be designated as governing members, associate members, or collaborative partners.
 Schools located outside of the United States or Canada are classified as International Affiliates.

+Withdrawals from membership

+In August 2015, Union University and Oklahoma Wesleyan University withdrew from membership in the CCCU because of a policy change by two member institutions to hire same-sex couples.
+A potential split within the CCCU was avoided with the announcement on September 21, 2015 that both Goshen College and Eastern Mennonite University, the two colleges that changed their policies to hire same-sex couples, had withdrawn from the council.
+The council issued a statement affirming the traditional Christian view of marriage as between a man and a woman.
+A task force was appointed to examine the rationale for the existing associational categories plus address how to remain rooted in traditional Christianity, leading to the announcement of a new membership policy in 2016.
+Bluffton University also withdrew its membership in the council in December 2015 when it announced a policy change to allow hiring gay and lesbian employees.

+On November 3, 2015, The Master's College announced their withdrawal from the CCCU due to the college's "concerns about the direction of the CCCU" on issues such as Creation and Evolution and same-sex marriage, stating that "the vast majority of [CCCU] member schools do not accept the Genesis account of creation or the inerrancy of Scripture".
+Cedarville University and Shorter University also withdrew from the council over concerns that the council's rejection of same-sex marriage was not swift or complete enough.

 Governing member institutions

 Governing (voting) members must fulfill all six criteria: